cauantt/cauantt/README.md

-## Sobre mim
+## About Me

-- 🤔 Explorando novas tecnologias e desenvolvendo soluções de software.
+- 🤔 Exploring new technologies and developing software solutions.
-- 🎓 Estudando Ciência da Computação na UFCAT.
+- 🎓 Studying Computer Science at UFCAT.
-- 💼 Trabalhando como Full-stack no Portal Catalão.
+- 💼 Working as a Full-stack Developer at Portal Catalão.
-- 🌱 Aprendendo mais sobre Desenvolvimento Web.
+- 🌱 Learning more about Web Development.

-## Minhas Skills
+## My Skills

-**Aplicações e dados**
+**Applications and Data**

 ![Python](https://img.shields.io/badge/-Python-333333?style=flat&logo=python)